Gluten-Free Zucchini Bread (Grain-Free)

 NOTE: A common store bought zucchini around 8.5” x 2” diameter will yield about 2 cups of grated zucchini.
 If you have two cups you can double this recipe.
 Also, if there’s a little extra zucchini, it could be added to the batter without adversely affecting the recipe.

-How to select the perfect zucchini
+How to Select the Perfect Zucchini:

 Ideal zucchinis are small to medium-sized and free of nicks and cuts.
 Larger ones may look good but are sometimes watery and tasteless.
 Make sure they don’t have soft spots that may indicate they were bruised or too long off the vine.
 Vibrant colors usually mean more flavor.
 Fresh zucchini will have tiny hairs on the green skin.
 Make sure there is a good chunk of the stem still attached to the zucchini as those will last longer.